 SFS Newsletter August 2019

 “So, heavy rain showers now, what next, a wet autumn?
 How will your soils cope with it; will it be high run off or can you improve infiltration and get it deep into your soils where it needs to be?
 You can if you use Humic SCG .
 This has been used for many years to improve water infiltration both on grasslands and arable cropping.
-We now include it in the Bio-Start and Bio-Mulch both of which are in our Autumn Nutrition Programme.
+We now include it in our Autumn Nutrition Programme.

 SFS Newsletter October 2019

 Did you get Humic SC on?
 This is one of our most long-lived products, preventing bound water and improving water infiltration.
 Your drainage water should be clear enough to drink.
 Humic SC has a strong negative charge that pushes the clay colloids apart, thereby reducing the ability to trap water.

 With the Humic/fulvic compound there is a good food source for the soil, when you think about it, just one kilo of Humate is equivalent to 10,000kg of straw in terms of contributing to soil humus levels; organic matter may be important but it is humus that is essential, it is the only thing on the planet that microbes actually build, everything else they breakdown – your car/tractor both will be broken down given time, back to elemental form; only organic matter is reformed into humus.”

 What happened after that very much set 2020’s yields.

 Investing and building your soil’s potential, is not a quick fix.

 It is not a one hit and problem solved